2017-18 Seattle AWIS Board Biosketches

 Fran Solomon, PhD, Environmental Biology Professor

-Fran earned a master’s degree in environmental health and PhD in fisheries from the University of Washington.
+Fran earned a bachelor’s degree in biology from the University of Rochester (Rochester, NY), and a master’s degree in environmental health and PhD in fisheries from the University of Washington.
 She has 25 years of experience as an environmental agency biologist and is now bringing that experience to the classroom, specifically The Evergreen State College, Tacoma campus and Western Washington University, Huxley College of the Environment on the Peninsulas.
 Her courses focus on impacts of pollution, especially toxic chemicals, on human health and aquatic species.
 She also teaches short courses and gives lectures for environmental professionals and the general public in Washington State, Alaska, Canada, and Japan.
-Fran is a founder and past President of Seattle AWIS, and is an avid hiker, bicyclist, and international traveler.
+Fran is a founder and past President of Seattle AWIS, founder of our scholarship program, and is an avid hiker, bicyclist, and international traveler.